December GoList: Things to Do with Long Island Kids This Month

 Holiday Boat Parade — Freeport

 Boat owners and residents of nearby homes go all out as Freeport ushers in the holiday season with a spectacular lights display.
+An added bonus: Kids eat free at several local restaurants that night.
 Follow our link here for other great LI light displays.
+FREE

 Turn back the clock to the Victorian era at Port Jefferson's Dickens Festival.
 Photo courtesy of the festival